RyanFrantz/ryanfrantz.github.io/cv/index.md

 customers.
 The scope of this work included:
   * Integrating with their existing backend infrastructure.
-  * Rolling out front office workstations (Windows NT and 2000) and scanning stations to generate OCR images of paper claims to be processed.
+  * Rolling out front office workstations (Windows NT and 2000) and scanning stations to generate OCR images of paper claims.
   * Implementing short- and long-term storage (disk and WORM media, respectively) that satisfied regulatory requirements.